Michael J. Strand

 H.O.T.
-Clay (Handbuilt Or Thrown) is a student organization comprised of current students of the University of Florida.
+Clay (Handbuilt Or Thrown) is a student organization comprised of current students of the University of Florida School of Art + Art History.
 The mission of H.O.T.
 Clay is to increase the awareness and understanding of the ceramic arts.
 We hold regular meetings, where the membership mobilizes to organize sales of ceramic works to raise funds for various projects.
 These projects include: funding student travel to the annual NCECA conference, visiting artist programming, guest lectures and more.
 Student members work together to choose visiting artists, and sponsor the visiting artist events.
 Planning and implementation of H.O.T.
 Clay events are an integral part of students’ professional practice resources.
 Installing exhibits, designing promotional material, advertising, and organizing events provide members with experiences for their post-academic career.

-Carin Sankus is a second year Ceramics MFA candidate at the University of Florida.
-She received her BFA in ceramics from the New York State College of Ceramics at Alfred University.
-She was a post-baccalaureate student at Temple University, Tyler School of Art.
-Previous to studying in Florida, Carin worked for a non-profit arts organization and as a public high school art teacher in New Jersey.
+Charity White is a second year Ceramics MFA candidate at the University of Florida.
+She received her BFA in ceramics and EdM in art education from the University of Illinois Urbana Champaign.
+Previous to studying in Florida, Charity worked as a public high school art teacher in the Chicago area.